dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.3.2
+- Fixed return tweaker Grant Access
+- Now the Print item is removed for png, jpg and the like

 # Version 1.4.3.1
 - Removed the focus from the Export button when the program starts
 - The Export and Import panel began to move more smoothly